penrose/penrose/tutorial/tutorial.md

 }
 ```

 So, what are the shapes we can use?
-Currently, the system supports 12 different shapes, and you can find the specs for everyshape [here](https://github.com/penrose/penrose/wiki/Shape-library).
+Currently, the system supports 12 different shapes, and you can find the specs for every shape [here](https://github.com/penrose/penrose/wiki/Shape-library).

 ![Circle Spec](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/circle_spec.png)